 Another is getting a bouncy and voluminous curly perm – a great choice if you dye for a trendy curly shag cut.
 Such tight, corkscrew curls are also called spiral perm.

 There is also a digital perm or hot method of perming.
 This involves wrapping the hair around digitally heated rods and using a perm solution to set the curls.
 This method is extremely popular in a number of countries, including Japan and South Korea, and it is good for adding body waves and movement to only the bottom of the hair.

-How Does the Modern Perm Differ from Perms of the Past?
+How Do Modern Perms Differ from Perms of the Past?

 The perms usually last between two to 10 months, depending on which perm you go for and how well you take care of your permed hair.
 The best way to take care of permed hair is to be very gentle for the first three days, and that includes no washing or tying up.
 During those first few days, the perm is still setting, so it’s best to leave the hair down to avoid kinks.